 - partner with our clients to publish well-formed documents in a timely and fiscally responsible manner.

 1993—Scribe began as Center for Computer Analysis of Texts, Text Distributors.
-From our inception, we developed publications in electronic format.
-We developed accurate OCR and data conversion processes.
+From our inception, we developed publications in electronic format and accurate OCR and data conversion processes.
 Our first publications were distributed on disk and CD-ROM format.

-1995—Scribe began to convert publications from word processors and desktop publishing systems for web and CD-ROM delivery.
-We began to experiment with the underlying coding of documents.
+1995—Scribe began to convert publications from word processors and desktop publishing systems for electronic publication.
+This was our first foray into understanding and manipulating the underlying coding of documents.
 We developed programs and scripts to facilitate conversions.
 These become the foundation for our future programming.

-1996—Scribe began to publish books, magazines, and journals on the web.
+1996—Scribe started to publish books, magazines, and journals on the web.
 We combined our knowledge of technology and publications to develop online subscriptions, e-commerce, and databases.

 1998—Scribe first publicly touted our multipurpose philosophy.
 Our philosophy has remained the same: publish in a consistent and efficient manner to as many versions, or distribution channels, as possible.

-1999—Scribe developed the Scribe Publishing System (now called the Well-Formed Document Workflow) to enable publications to move easily from copyediting to typesetting, then back out to a marked up file.
+1999—Scribe processes were formalized as the Scribe Publishing System (now called the Well-Formed Document Workflow) to enable publications to move easily from copyediting to typesetting, then back out to a marked up file.
 This process helped Scribe produce publications for print and electronic delivery.

-2000—At Brooke's College (Oxford), Scribe offered the concept of the well-formed document as an intuitive, easy-to-implement alternative to confusing angle bracket delineated coding.
+2000—At Oxford Brookes University, Scribe offered the concept of the well-formed document as an intuitive, easy-to-implement alternative to confusing angle bracket–delineated coding.

 2000—Scribe began to offer copyediting and proofreading services.
 With the addition of staff members and our training methodology, that offering has expanded into a full range of editorial and publications development activities.

 2004—In a failed attempt to partner with an Indian vendor, Scribe developed the ability to export our workflow, training, and process management capabilities.
-We named our publishing system to the Well-Formed Document Workflow.
+We renamed our publishing system the Well-Formed Document Workflow.

 2006—Scribe successfully opened our Florida office.
 This success allowed Scribe to cut costs and therefore compete economically with offshore vendors.
 Scribe now competes on the unparalleled quality of our work.